Marvin1912/wildfly_domain/README.md

 - Certificate -> Data -> Validity

 ### Local Docker Registry
 A local Docker registry runs on the server so that the images can be quickly distributed within the network.
-In order for the builds and pushes to work towards the insecure registry (no TLS), the following must be added to the respective system.
+In order for the builds and pushes to work towards the insecure registry (no TLS), the following must be added to the system which tries to push the images.
 <pre>
 /etc/docker/daemon.json